bebopkenny/CPSC-352/assignment2_part2/README.md

 # Assignment 2 Part 2 - Digital Signatures with AES Encryption

-This project implements two versions of a secure client/server system that sends encrypted messages with appended digital signatures.
+This assignment implements two versions of a secure client and server system that sends encrypted messages with appended digital signatures.
 One version uses RSA-based digital signatures, and the other uses DSA-based digital signatures.
 The message itself is encrypted with AES (in ECB mode) using a 16-byte key provided by the user.

 ## Files in This Directory